Yukon Photon XT Digital Night Vision Rifle Scope

-A hard anodised, 30mm aluminium alloy body tube enables easy mounting to a variety of rifles, and is both durable and highly water and shock resistant.
+A durable hard-anodised 30mm aluminum alloy body tube is easy to mount on to a variety of rifles, and is water and shock resistant.
 A large aperture eyepiece with easy diopter adjustment, provides comfortable viewing with a generous eye relief.
-The eyepiece is furnished with a soft rubber eyepiece for the prevention of light spill that would otherwise scare off game.
+The eyepiece is furnished with a soft rubber eyepiece for the prevention of light spill that would otherwise spook game.

 - 4.6x Magnification